-Pros and Cons of Different Options with Starting a Birth Center
+Starting a Birth Center Practice

 Thinking of starting a birth center?
 Should I remodel an older building how I want it to save costs?
 Or should I rent a small space for a while until we save enough money for our final location?
 Each midwife’s business plan will help determine which option makes the most sense for you.
-It really depends on your start up capital funding, long term goals of practice, and services you will be offering.
+It really depends on your start-up capital funding, long-term goals of practice, and services you will be offering.

 I thought it would be helpful to a common breakdown analysis I do with consulting clients when deciding what is best for them.
 Common questions I ask that you can directly think about when planning your birth center:

-What Services Will you Offer?
+What Services Will You Offer?

-Some states are better to build than try to remodel a building to very specific handicap accessible dimensions of birth rooms and their bathrooms.
+Some states are better to build than try to remodel a building to very specific handicap-accessible dimensions of birth rooms and their bathrooms.
 Some states don’t even have any birth center regulations and midwives look more towards AABC (American Association of Birth Centers) and CABC (Commission for the Accreditation of Birth Centers) for birth center layout and standard support.

-When of the biggest questions I ask that will lead most of the decisions for birth center purchase, build, or rent discussion is, “How much money do you have to start this practice?”
+When of the biggest questions I ask that will lead to most of the decisions for birth center purchase, build, or rent discussion is, “How much money do you have to start this practice?”
 Many midwives start out small using their own working capital to start the birth center.
-They can’t financially invest into a down payment to build a center or purchase established space that needs to be remodeled.
+They can’t financially invest in a down payment to build a center or purchase established space that needs to be remodeled.

-Motivated sellers definitely help to think creatively of lease to own options.
+Motivated sellers definitely help to think creatively of lease-to-own options.

-He owned the building free and clear and was paying for overhead costs on building while it was sitting vacant.
+He owned the building free and clear and was paying for overhead costs on the building while it was sitting vacant.
 I created a win-win situation proposal.
-I gave him his asking price for the building, but with my TERMS on the purchase.
+I gave him his asking price for the building but with my TERMS on the purchase.
 I have done years of real estate investing and knew some great things to propose to make it a great deal long term.

-I would bet in most towns, it would make more financial sense to negotiate great deals like the lease to own or purchase at discounted rate commercial property that is zoned to allow a birth center facility.
+I would bet in most towns, it would make more financial sense to negotiate great deals like the lease to own or purchase at a discounted rate commercial property that is zoned to allow a birth center facility.
 There is so much opportunity out there for you to start a birth center and don’t necessarily have to build your dream location!